-- agreed contractual terms such as hurdle rates and percentage receivable to underlying legal agreements; - assessed that the relevant hurdles have been met or are expected to be met within 24 months of the year-end, where performance fees are being accrued: - determined the reasonableness of forecast exit dates with reference to our work performed over valuations of the investment portfolio and our understanding of the investment life cycle; - verified that the constraint applied to performance fee revenue to be recognised has been appropriately applied in accordance with management's IFRS 15 policy; - tested the arithmetical accuracy of the calculations by performing independent recalculations; - assessed whether each payment of performance fees was a result of a triggering event, such as a realisation or refinancing and verified - reconciled the closing performance fee debtor in both the Parent Company and Consolidated statements of financial position, and evaluated the classification of performance fees as either current or non-current, aligning them with the respective hurdle dates for the finds; and - for funds sitting outside of the performance fee model which fell within our sample (ICG Alternative Credit and ICG Enterprise Trust) we have reconciled the performance fee revenue to the 31 December 2023 audited fund financial statements and recalculated any performance fee revenue recognised in the period from 1 January to 31 March 2024.
-ICG Australia Senior Loans also sits outside the model, we have recalculated the performance fee recognition on the fund to 31 March 2024. - We compared the performance of the underlying funds used in the performance fee calculations to our understanding of the performance of the relevant funds' underlying investments gained through our valuation work. - We challenged management to understand the rationale for any differences between the performance fee payments received during the year and the prior year estimates, to further assess the reasonableness of the current year performance fee models and methodology adopted by management. - We have considered the impact of climate change on performance fees by challenging the impact on the valuations as outlined in the key audit matters above. - In order to address the residual risk of management override we have performed journal entry testing.
+- agreed the contractual terms such as hurdle rates and percentage receivable to underlying legal agreements; - assessed that the relevant hurdles have been met or are expected to be met within 24 months of the year-end, where performance fees are being accrued; - determined the reasonableness of forecast exit dates with reference to our work performed over valuations of the investment portfolio and our understanding of the investment life cycle; - verified that the constraint applied to performance fee revenue to be recognised has been appropriately applied in accordance with management's IFRS 15 policy: - tested the arithmetical accuracy of the calculations by performing independent recalculations; - assessed whether each payment of performance fees was a result of a triggering event, such as a realisation or refinancing and verified cash flows to bank statements: - reconciled the closing performance fee debtor in both the Parent Company and Consolidated statements of financial position, and evaluated the classification of performance fees as either current or non-current, aligning them with the respective hurdle dates for the funds; and - for funds sitting outside of the performance fee model which fell within our sample e.g. (ICG Alternative Credit, Australian Senior Loans and ICG Enterprise Trust) we have reconciled the performance fee revenue to the 31 December 2024 audited fund financial statements and recalculated any performance fee revenue recognised in the period from 1 January to 31 March 2025. - We compared the performance of the underlying funds used in the performance fee calculations to our understanding of the performance of the relevant funds' underlying investments gained through our valuation work. - We challenged management to understand the rationale for any differences between the performance fee payments received during the year and the prior year estimates, to further assess the reasonableness of the current year performance fee models and methodology adopted by management. - We have considered the impact of climate change on performance fees by challenging the impact on the valuations as outlined in the key - In order to address the residual risk of management override we have performed journal entry testing.